 “How does it taste?”
 One of the spectators shouted after I placed a spoonful of pecan goodness into my mouth.

-Although a newbie, I take this food judging thing seriously and to preserve the integrity of food sports, I did not want to let the spectators know my thoughts about this and other desserts I was tasked at judging.
+Although a newbie, and very excited at the prospect of potentially being able to eat all my favorite things, like the best chicken tenders, I take this food judging thing seriously and to preserve the integrity of food sports, I did not want to let the spectators know my thoughts about this and other desserts I was tasked at judging.
 I wanted to keep them in suspense of the results.
 However, I’ll share with you, it was mighty good and something I could have devoured in a second gulp but needed to save room for more judging.
 In between sampling desserts, to maintain integrity, I cleansed my palate by eating a saltine cracker and sipping water provided.

 Thanks to the World Food Championships, I am now an E.A.T. certified food judge.
 I earned certification in November 2016 while attending the World Food Championships 2016 Blogger Summit which was held before the 2016 World Food Championships in Orange Beach, Ala.